 There are literally dozens of retail carpet scams you need to watch out for.
 One of the more common scams is to over-measure your material needs.
 Being over-measured means you will also be overcharged for padding and installation too since the total price you pay is based upon the total amount of material you require.
 How to Measure for Carpet in 4 Simple Steps

 Most homeowners don't know exactly how much material they actually need for their flooring project.
 For example: If you actually need 100 yards of Carpet for your home... a sly salesperson may say you need 110 yards of carpet.
-Now, if you are over-measured by just 10 yards, you stand to overpay by $500 or more depending on the cost of materials and labor.
+If you are over-measured by just 10 yards, you stand to overpay by $500 or more depending on the cost for materials and labor.

 How will you know if you have been over-measured?